DiffuGR: Generative Document Retrieval with Diffusion Language Models: Method

-In addition to learnable identifiers, we investigate n-gram based DocIDs, which are directly constructed from the text of each document.
+In addition to learnable identifiers, we investigate text-based DocIDs, which are directly constructed from the text of each document.
 These DocIDs are lightweight, interpretable, and vocabulary-aligned, making them well-suited for language model generation.
 We consider two representative variants, including:

 (1) \emph{Title-based DocIDs.} The title of each document is directly adopted as the DocID for this document.
 Titles are typically concise human-written summaries of the main content, and hence naturally capture the document’s intent.
 However, not all documents have well-formed or unique titles.
-To address such issue, DiffuGR incorporates the second kind of DocIDs.
+To address such issue, DiffuGR incorporates the second kind of text-based DocIDs.

 (2) \emph{Leading-token DocIDs.} The first $n$ tokens of the document content are regarded as the DocID for this document.
 This alternative exploits the observation that the opening part of a document often introduces its main topic.
 It should be noted that here we treat such DocIDs as a supplementary method, which is only used to handle samples without document titles.